nheron/droolsonboarding/gettingStarted/implementing_the_process_flow.md

 ![](BRMS/Step3-1-Implementation/action04.png)

-Clock on the "<<" on the right part and the properties will appear.
+Click on the "<<" on the right part and the properties will appear.
 Enter the Name and Ruleflow group name as follows :

 ![](BRMS/Step3-1-Implementation/action05.png)